not-dnl/portal2_cross/README.md

 * On Linux you can (ab)use GDB to call dlopen from the process.

 ### In action
+* The features are controlled via the in game console, by registering our own console variables (cvars).
 * You can watch a demo here: https://streamable.com/11vp9l